syslog-ng/syslog-ng.github.io/doc/_doc-guide/02_Tools/02_Jekyll_extensions.md

 the url and the default title text must not be provided here (though can be overriden if needed), the lookup of them will be automatic based on the given ID, the generate_links collected links in the `${PROJECT_ROOT}/_data/links` folder are also available via the `site.data.links` liquid variable, markdown_link uses this variable as well to search for the given ID and the corresponding title and url.
 {: .notice--primary}

+The examples below show the **include invocation** (top fence) and the **raw Markdown that the include expands to** (bottom fence).
+Jekyll then runs kramdown on that Markdown to produce the final HTML `<a>` tag, so what you see is an intermediate representation, not the final rendered output.
+{: .notice--info}

 You can use the following parameters to adjust the composition of the above `md_link_` options:

 - `decl`, a boolean string `'yes'`, `'no'` or value `true`, `false` that controls if the generated link is a declaration, or definition, e.g.: